-Programming the SureFlow monitor is quick and easy if the programming keys are understood, and the proper keystroke procedure is followed.
+Programming the PresSura Room Pressure Controller is quick and easy if the programming keys are understood, and the proper key stroke procedure is followed.
 The programming keys are defined first, followed by the required keystroke procedure.
 At the end of this section is a programming example.

-- NOTE: The unit is always operating while programming.
-When a menu item value is changed, the new value takes effect immediately after saving the change. - NOTE: This section covers programming the instrument through the keypad and display.
+NOTE: It is important to note that the unit is always operating when programming.
+When a menu item value is changed, the new value takes effect immediately after saving the change, not when the unit returns to normal operating mode.

+This section covers programming the instrument through the keypad and display.
 If programming through RS-485 communications, use the host computer's procedure.
 The changes take place immediately upon saving data in the instrument.